 When a loved one passes away, it’s natural to want to honor their memory.
 Since your loved one made a lasting impact on your life and the lives of those around them, you may want to celebrate their positive influence on others.
 One way to do this is by starting a scholarship memorial fund in their name.

 A common misconception about scholarships is that they are only started by governments, universities, or corporations.
-In reality, any individual can establish one.
+However any individual can create one.
 If you aren’t sure how to start a scholarship fund but want to pay tribute to your loved one, this guide can help.

 How to set up a scholarship fund in six steps

 By learning how to start a memorial scholarship fund, you can keep your loved one’s memory alive and find healing.
 Starting a scholarship fund on behalf of someone else is also a thoughtful way to help your community or help someone who is grieving.